Indiana's Senate race is shaping up to be an expensive battle among outside interests, and that's only the Republican primary.

 The group's communications director, Dan Conston, reasoned on Wednesday's ad announcement that electing Mourdock would "only embolden" Democrats in November.

 YG Network, a Virginia-based 501(c)4 group formed by former aides to House Majority Leader Eric Cantor and Majority Whip Kevin McCarthy, weighed in on Wednesday with a $104,000 mailer supporting Lugar.
-The spending was part of a larger energy-issue campaign involving other candidates.
+A top official with the group said the spending was part of a larger energy-issue campaign involving other candidates.

 Also backing Lugar are two super PACs that formed this year: Indiana Values, organized in Washington, D.C., in January with the sole mission of backing Lugar's re-election bid, and in March it began spending nearly $137,000 on polling, online and TV ads.
 Hoosiers for Jobs formed in early April in Sacramento, Calif., also for the lone purpose of backing Lugar, and has spent nearly $215,000 airing ads that don't attack Mourdock as much as they attack the Club for Growth.

 While all this mud is getting slung on the airwaves, the candidates have conducted themselves in notably mild manner: The one time they shared a stage, at the only scheduled primary debate, the two barely attacked each other.
 For such a contentious primary, the biggest surprise was that they seemed to agree on almost everything.